Succession Planning

 - community and professional organization leadership.

-- SP also recognizes shared responsibility where the existing management [family members and non-family members] share in the responsibility for identifying and pursuing their development activities like those mentioned above.
+- Succession plans should also recognize shared responsibility where the existing management [family members and non-family members] share in the responsibility for identifying and pursuing their development activities like those mentioned above.
 It follows that managers must be evaluated on their ability to develop subordinates, not just on their own job skills.

-- SP should be built in to the employee performance evaluation process and should include assessment by multiple raters.
+- Succession, as a business strategy, should be built in to the management performance evaluation process and should include assessment by multiple raters.
 This is known by various names but usually involves a manager being rated not only by his superior but also by colleagues on his same or peer level and by subordinates.

-- SP will only be successful if the family and business is committed to making it a part of everyone's job responsibility.
+- A succession plan will only be successful if the family and business is committed to making it a part of everyone's job responsibility.
 It is much easier to believe in and commit to something you DO rather than to a vague concept.

 Chaos Busters - The Management Guide